Programs Offered: Major, Minor

 Students initially explore broadly, later focusing on an area of interest.
 Opportunities for learning beyond the classroom include professional and student art exhibitions, internships, work-study jobs and collaborative summer projects with faculty.
 The senior thesis is a self-defined creative project, guided by a faculty mentor, culminating in the Senior Art Exhibition at the university’s Hallie Ford Museum of Art.

 Beyond the major

-The department offers a minor in art as well as many courses that satisfy Willamette’s general education requirements.
+The department offers a minor in art, as well as many courses that satisfy Willamette’s general education requirements.
 Faculty participate in interdisciplinary programs including Film Studies and Arts, Technology & Multimedia.
-The department fosters art awareness on campus through student exhibitions, the student art club and collaborations with Willamette’s Hallie Ford Museum of Art.
+The department fosters art awareness on campus through student exhibitions, art clubs, and collaborations with Willamette’s Hallie Ford Museum of Art.

 Art students develop skills in creative problem-solving, mastery of techniques, complex visual analysis and clarity and sophistication of visual communication.